5 Tips to Prevent Black Toenails From Running

 “Whatever you do, don’t pull off the nail yourself as that can cause the nail bed to tear and scar,” she says.
 “Then you’ll have a deformed nail as the new nail grows in.”

 If too much blood collects under the nail, it may be necessary to have a podiatrist drain the blood, which can give you some relief from the pain.

 Some runners try to hide their black toenails with polish, but avoid the paint, Dr. Botek says.
 While polish can improve the appearance of your toenail, it also prevents the nail from breathing and isn’t healthy for long periods of time.

 Another cause of black-looking toenails is fungal infection, which can thicken the nail and sometimes turn it very dark.
 A fungal infection can be treated with medications topically or orally.
 A growing number of medications — over-the-counter and prescription — are available.

 In very rare cases, a black spot under the nail can be a melanoma, or skin cancer.
 If you have a dark spot under the nail that does not go away, see your doctor.

-Here are three tips from Dr. Botek to help you protect your toenails when running.
+Dr. Botek shares 5 tips to help protect your toenails when running: